 The Road Hazards Autonomous Automobiles and Self Driving Car Accidents

 Manufacturers of self-driving cars have been arguing for years that in time they will save lives by eliminating driver error from road safety.
-However, the actual safety of autonomous cars is yet to be determined, and companies like Ford, GM, Uber and Tesla are still putting motorists at risk with faulty, unproven self-driving cars on the road.
+However, the actual safety of autonomous cars is yet to be determined, and companies could be putting motorists at risk with allegedly faulty, unproven self-driving cars on the road.